teddydeddy123/drone-mapping/README.md

 # pix4D-project

-This is my implementation of the assignment.
+This is an implementation of the Pix4D assignment.
+After cloning the repo, please run 'npm i'